m-ld/m-ld-website/src/topics/data-aether.md

 across any language that addresses it consistently, and head-on.
 We haven't really got a canonical way to say this data is _this far away_, and _this much out of date_, and these will be the _consequences of you editing it_.
-There are some ideas&mdash;or example, you should check out the proposed [Braid&nbsp;HTTP&nbsp;extension](https://braid.news/).
+There are some ideas&mdash;for example, you should check out the proposed [Braid&nbsp;HTTP&nbsp;extension](https://braid.news/).

 And naturally, for all of this, if things are going to change&mdash;and we know they